 1. Is this tutoring?

 No. Tutoring reinforces what's already being taught in school.
 BTT builds something different: the habits of a disciplined thinker — analytical precision, structured writing, and the ability to defend an idea.
 The other distinction is the relationship.
 Your child will be genuinely known here — their intellectual style, their strengths, their edge.
-A program limited to 20 students is designed around exactly that.
+A program limited to a few students is designed around exactly that.

 2. What grades does BTT serve?

-We work with students in grades 6 through 12.
+I work with students in grades 6 through 12.
 The program is most transformative when started in middle school, giving students years to build and document their growth before high school and college applications matter most.

 3. What is cognitive development, and why does it matter?